People

 Patrick is a forest ecologist interested in the mechanisms that structure and maintain plant diversity in the tropics and how these mechanisms operate across varying spatial scales.
 As part of this, he is analyzing hyperspectral and other remote sensing data to map focal tropical tree species at landscape scales.
 Patrick received his Undergraduate and Masters degree in Biology from the University of Sheffield in 2017, where he also completed his Ph.D. in Tropical Forest Ecology in 2021.
 Before joining the lab, Patrick spent 3 years as a Postdoctoral Research Associate at the University of Reading.

-Vicente Vasquez – Graduate fellow
+Vicente Vasquez, Graduate fellow (and former intern)

-Genesis Villarreal – Intern
+Genesis Villarreal, Intern

-Fernando Arauz – Research Technician
+Fernando Arauz, Research Technician

 Fernando is Panamanian forestry engineer, he graduated from the Technological University of Panama (UTP).
 He has an interest in forest ecology, particularly in the application of remote sensing and GIS tools.
 In 2022, he participated in the program: Tropical Ecology, Marine Ecosystems, and Biodiversity Conservation in Panama, with the School for International Training (SIT).
 The following year, he was enrolled with the Panama Field Study Semester (PFSS) with McGill University.
 During 2023–2024, he worked as a research technician with the Smithsonian Tropical Research Institute and the Cary Institute of Ecosystems (Dead Lab), where he contributed to field data collection using QGIS, accompanying data management, and assisted in monthly drone flights with a large VTOL drone.

-Pablo Ramos – Research Technician
+Pablo Ramos, Research Technician

 Pablo is the lead technician in Panama for the Smithsonian ForestGEO Global Forest Carbon Research Initiative.
 He has been working with the lab since 2004.
 He is Panamanian and obtained his bachelors degree from the University of Panama, and previously held other technician positions at STRI including working on the 2000 census of the BCI 50-ha plot.

-Paulino Villareal – Research Technician
+Paulino Villareal, Research Technician

 Paulino (or Villa) is an experienced technician who has been working for the Smithsonian ForestGEO Global Forest Carbon Research Initiative since 2007.
 He is Panamanian and previously worked at STRI as a research aide and research technician on other projects.

-Melvin Hernandez – Research Aide
+Melvin Hernandez, Research Aide

 Melvin is a licensed drone pilot who conducts drone flights and assists with other field data collection.
 He is Panamanian and graduated from high school in 2022; he is continuing his studies part-time.

-Jorge Valdes – Research Technician
+Jorge Valdes, Research Technician

 Jorge is a Panamanian botanist who graduated from the University of Panama.
 In recent years, he has conducted ecological studies of forests in the Chocó region and the dry arc of Panama’s Los Santos province, compiling, identifying, and analyzing tree and liana species.
 Currently, he is collaborating on collecting and taxonomically processing drone images of canopy trees and lianas for biodiversity studies.